cccisi/NeurophSamples/README.md

 # NeurophSamples

-  This project contains a few sample of using MultiLayerPerceptron network to solve classification problem.
+  This project contains a few samples of use MultiLayerPerceptron network to solve classification problem.

 ## Samples